 Editorial voices from around the U.S.

-Excerpts from recent editorials in newspapers in the United States as compiled by The Associated Press:
+Excerpts from recent editorials around the United States as compiled by the Associated Press:

 In his recent book “Duty: Memoirs of a Secretary at War,” Robert Gates, former secretary of defense under both Presidents George W. Bush and Barack Obama, makes pertinent observations on our defense policy.

 Oddly enough, Gates’ primary problem is not with our allies or the defense bureaucracy but with our legislators, both House and Senate members.

 Gates was constantly belabored with requests on the part of their constituents – not lowly individuals who have one vote, but business owners represented by lobbyists whose primary interest is not American defense but how they can profit from doing business with the Department of Defense.

 Gates’ efforts to enhance efficiency and lower costs were hampered by the demands of these legislators, whose power was exercised in committee meetings and budget decisions.

 Gates’ observations on Russia and Vladimir Putin also are intriguing.
 He felt that Putin’s predecessor as president, Dmitry Medvedev, was realistic about Russia’s internal problems and its relationship with the West, and was more willing to closely align with the West.

 Gates’ feelings toward Putin are worth quoting, especially given the recent happenings in Ukraine: “Putin’s lust for power led him to shoulder Medvedev aside and reclaim the presidency.
 I believe Putin is a man of Russia’s past, haunted by lost Empire, lost glory, and lost power. … As long as he remains in office, I believe Russia’s internal problems will not be addressed.”